 It is time for the second digital startup delegation trip to Germany!
-This year, we have joined hands with CEFE International to bring about an amazing line up of sessions and potential partners to you.
+This year, GINSEP supported by the Ministry of Economic Affairs and Energy (BMWi) has joined hands with CEFE International under the umbrella of the MSME Innovation project implemented by GIZ on behalf of the Ministry of Economic Cooperation and Development (BMZ) and supported by the Indian Ministry of Micro, Small and Medium Enterprises (MoMSME) to bring about an amazing line up of sessions and potential partners to you.
 Between May, 31st to June, 4th, 15 selected Indian startups from the area of Tech4Good will have the chance to get an exclusive deep dive into the German market to plan their expansion and identify potential partners.
 We will enable your entry into the German market in 10 easy to follow steps.
+Each selected startup will be assigned a mentor during the week to work on your expansion plan.
 Despite opportunities to further validate your business model, meet potential partners, understand the German startup ecosystem, we will host a final demoday allowing you to gain access to German and Indian investors.
 But don’t be upset if you do not make it among the 15 selected startups, many sessions will also be accessible to all of you, providing you a hands-on guideline on how to access the German market.
 Have we caught your attention?
 Read for further information below!

 10 STEPS TO GERMANY